Skip to content

 reader.setLinkCrossProjectRelations(true);

-List<ProjectFile> files = reader.readAll(is);
+List<ProjectFile> files = reader.readAll("my-sample.xml");

 Baselines